Using Soracom Air on various devices

 Install requisite software

-In its default state, the Raspbian OS lacks the packages needed to connect to 3G.
+In its default state, the Raspberry Pi OS lacks the packages needed to connect to 3G.
 First connect to a wired LAN connection or other connection and install the packages you will need.
 Once online, execute the following command from a terminal.

 sudo apt-get install -y usb-modeswitch wvdial

 You will be asked “Do you want to continue?
-Y/N,” so enter Y. Once the command prompt appears again, proceed to the next step.
+Y/N,”, enter Y. Once the command prompt appears again, proceed to the next step.

 Download connection script